Ink-Empire/ink-api/README.md

 1. Clone repo
 2. Composer install
 3. Set up local mysql instance and create the db: `create database inkempire;`
-4. php artisan migrate to get database
+4. once db is created, if you just want the empty tables with no seed data, run `php artisan migrate`
-5. php artisan db:seed to get dummy data
+5. if you want seed data, run `php artisan db:seed`. note that this command also drops every table and re-runs migrations, so it will erase any existing data